ghabs/experiment-fda-essay/_notes/a better way.md

 Of course, we're all dying, every day, and we all have different preferences for risk when it comes to medicine.
 Expanding right- to- try legislation to cover more cases and to be more of a 'right'.

-*   As part of clinical testing, companies should have to agree to provide medicine in right to try cases: One of the deficiencies of current Right to Try laws and implementations is the incentive structure for companies, who need to agree to provide the drug to right to try patients .
+*   As part of clinical testing, companies should potentiallyhave to agree to provide medicine in right to try cases: One of the deficiencies of current Right to Try laws and implementations is the incentive structure for companies, who need to agree to provide the drug to right to try patients.
 For the companies, they risk pissing off the FDA or getting negative real world results that could upset carefully managed trials.
 *   Expand eligibility for right to try: People with chronic illnesses or severe, even if not life threatening, conditions, should not have to suffer for decades while waiting for more clinical trials to complete.
 They should be eligible to elect, in consultation with their doctor, to use a new drug.